 In a small bowl, add all the marinade ingredients and combine.

 Split the marinade between the two bags.
 Seal the bags and refrigerate for 10 to 15 minutes.

-Cook the rice.
+Cook Mahatma® White Rice.
 (See directions below)

 Heat olive oil in a large skillet and cook chicken mixture.
 Cook chicken about 8 to 10 minutes per side.
 Transfer to a cutting board and chop.

 Melt 2 tablespoons butter in the same skillet with drippings over medium heat.
 Add shrimp and cook for 2 minutes per side.

 Stir chopped chicken, veggies and cooked shrimp into the rice.

 Garnish with chopped cilantro if desired and serve.